 Why preflight PDF files?

 Checking files is essentially done to avoid problems in processing or printing content.
 If you look at the list of the 10 most common problems with PDF files, half of them can easily be avoided by preflighting all files.
-Enfocus published a nice infographic about the 10 reasons to preflight files.
+Enfocus published a nice PDF about the 10 reasons to preflight files.

 How to preflight PDF files?